hbivnm/hbivnm-tf2-config/README.md

 # Additional customization

 ## DirectX (dxlevel)
-**WARNING: ALL of my configs automatically set DirectX level on execution, this process is no longer needed if you don't want to change your default DirectX level for the game.**

-**I'd propose the idea of changing the DirectX level by editing my config file directly, simply change the command (`mat_dxlevel`) at the top to the DirectX level you would like to play with.**

 Team Fortress 2 supports a few different DirectX levels, some give more frames than others, some look better and some are more stable.

 ### Available DirectX levels